-Paolo Maggi University of Bari Bari Italy Biography
+Paolo Maggi Institute of Infectious Disease University of Bari Bari Italy Biography

 Biography of Paolo Maggi

-Xuebin Qin Tulane University School of Medicine New Orleans, LA USA Biography
+Xuebin Qin Department of Immunology and Microbiology Tulane University School of Medicine New Orleans, LA USA Biography

 Biography of Xuebin Qin

-My research focuses on defining the role of innate immunity including complement system and monocyte activation in the pathogenesis of human diseases, such as HIV infection, HIV-associated cardiovascular diseases (CVD), and on developing a novel cell ablation research tool for broad scientific applications.
-I have extensive expertise in immunology, monocyte & macrophage biology, complement, HIV-1 therapy, and HIV-1-associated atherosclerosis.
-I have demonstrated that inhibition of the activity of human CD59, a complement regulator may be a novel approach for HIV therapy.
-I demonstrated the atherogenic role of caspase-1 pathway activation and IDO in HIV-associated CVD.
-Currently, I am testing the novel therapeutics for treatment of HIV-associated CVD.
+Dr. Qin’s research focuses on defining the role of innate immunity including complement system and monocyte activation in the pathogenesis of human diseases, such as HIV infection, HIV-associated cardiovascular diseases (CVD), and on developing a novel cell ablation research tool for broad scientific applications.
+He has extensive expertise in immunology, monocyte & macrophage biology, complement, HIV-1 therapy, and HIV-1-associated atherosclerosis.
+He has demonstrated that inhibition of the activity of human CD59, a complement regulator may be a novel approach for HIV therapy.
+He demonstrated the atherogenic role of caspase-1 pathway activation and IDO in HIV-associated CVD.
+Currently, he is involved in testing the novel therapeutics for treatment of HIV-associated CVD.

-Shankar, an alumni of University of Madras, YRG CARE, Linkoping University & University of Malaya, is working on certain persistently-infecting pathogens (HIV, TB, melioidosis etc), and immune evasion mechanisms adopted by these agents in the host.
-Currently, the Head at the Department of Life Sciences, Central University of Tamil Nadu, he is also the Editor of PLoS One, BMC Infectious Diseases, Medicine and BMC Immunology.
+Shankar, an alumni of University of Madras, YRG CARE, Linkoping University & University of Malaya, is working on certain persistently-infecting pathogens such as HIV, TB, melioidosis etc, and immune evasion mechanisms adopted by these agents in the host.
+Currently, the he is Head in the Department of Life Sciences, Central University of Tamil Nadu.
+He is also the Editor of PLoS One, BMC Infectious Diseases, Medicine and BMC Immunology.
 He has active collaborations with global researchers from leading research institutions.

-Hugo Soudeyns University of Montreal Montréal, QC Canada Biography
+Hugo Soudeyns Department of Microbiology, Infectiology and immunology Pavillon Roger-Gaudry University of Montreal Montréal, QC Canada Biography

 Biography of Hugo Soudeyns

-Hugo Soudeyns trained in microbiology and immunology and has been active in the field of HIV/AIDS research.
-In January 2000, Dr Soudeyns opened a research unit devoted to the study of viral immunopathology at Centre de recherche du CHU Sainte-Justine.
-In collaboration with the Centre maternel et infantile sur le sida (CHU Sainte-Justine), the work of Dr. Soudeyns has led to the identification of important differences in cell-mediated immunity between adults and children, and contributed to the understanding of the pathogenesis of pediatric HIV infection. the primary research interests are mainly focused on mother-to-child transmission of viral diseases.
+Hugo Soudeyns obtained training in microbiology and immunology and has been active in the field of HIV/AIDS research.
+In January 2000, Dr. Soudeyns opened a research unit devoted to the study of viral immunopathology at Centre de recherche du CHU Sainte-Justine.
+In collaboration with the Centre maternel et infantile sur le sida (CHU Sainte-Justine), his work led to the identification of important differences in cell-mediated immunity between adults and children, and contributed to the understanding of the pathogenesis of pediatric HIV infection.
+His primary research interests are mainly focused on mother-to-child transmission of viral diseases.

-Kok-Keng Tee University of Malaya Kuala Lumpur Malaysia Biography
+Kok-Keng Tee Department of Medical Microbiology University of Malaya Kuala Lumpur Malaysia Biography

 Biography of Kok-Keng Tee

-Dr. Kok Keng Tee is a Senior Lecturer in the Department of Medical Microbiology, Faculty of Medicine in University of Malaya (UM), Malaysia.
-He received his PhD in molecular virology and evolutionary biology in UM and the National Institute of Infectious Diseases, Tokyo, and postdoctoral fellowship at the Mailman School of Public Health, Columbia University, USA.
-His research focus is on the genomic epidemiology, evolutionary dynamics and transmission network of rapidly evolving viruses including HIV, hepatitis and respiratory viruses.
+Dr. Kok Keng Tee is a Senior Lecturer in the Department of Medical Microbiology, Faculty of Medicine at the University of Malaya (UM), Malaysia.
+He received his PhD in molecular virology and evolutionary biology in UM and the National Institute of Infectious Diseases, Tokyo, and postdoctoral fellowship from the Mailman School of Public Health, Columbia University, USA.
+His research is focused on the genomic epidemiology, evolutionary dynamics and transmission network of rapidly evolving viruses including HIV, hepatitis and respiratory viruses.
 He has published over 85 research articles and served as Editor for PLoS One, Virology Journal and Frontiers in Microbiology.